BirdeeHub/nixCats-nvim/README.md

 The category scheme allows you to output many different packages with different subsets of your config.

 You need a minimal python3 nvim ide in a shell, and it was a subset of your previous config?
-Throw some `nixCats("the.category")` at it, and enable only those in a new entry in packageDefinitions.
+Throw some `if nixCats("the.category") then` at it in lua, and enable only those in a new entry in packageDefinitions.

 Want one that actually reflects lua changes without rebuilding for testing?
 Have 2 `packageDefinitions` with the same categories, except one has wrapRc = false and unwrappedCfgPath set.
 You can install them both!